Here’s an authoritative guide to Electives for homeschool high school.

 Here are a few gifts we’ve seen and a way to nurture that gifting:

-- Gifts of working with their hands.
+- Working with their hands.
 Find apprenticeships (see below).

-- Gifts of art.
-Here’s a freebie to help you get started.
+- Art.
+Here’s a pdf to help you get started.

-- Gifts of music.
+- Music.
 Here’s a Homeschool Highschool Podcast episode with great tips.
+Also, check out the wonderful self-paced online Music Appreciation courses at Music in Our Homeschool.

-- Gifts of drama.
+- Drama.
 Have you seen 7Sisters’ Drama resources?
 Teens love them!
 Here’s a post on how to handle drama.

 Some states DO require Career Exploration electives.
 Our local state (Delaware) requires 3 Career Pathways elective credits.
 (These include Career Exploration, internships, special trainings, etc.)

-Some teens have so many interests it is hard to narrow it down.
-Here’s a Homeschool Highschool Podcast episode for these teens.
+- Some teens have so many interests it is hard for them to narrow it down.
+Here’s a Homeschool Highschool Podcast episode for teens who love everything.

 Why should homeschool high schoolers do an apprenticeship or internship?
 The best way to know if a career will be a good fit for a teen is to try it out in some way.
 Sometimes teens can shadow a person in their chosen career area.
 Sometimes they can find some sort of apprenticeship.
 Either way, have your teens make sure their experience has clearly defined beginning and ending times, they know what is expected of them and that you have trained them with good work attitude and soft skills.
 Here’s a post from Vicki Tillman Coaching about the necessary soft skills for work.